lcorr8/rails-videolib/multiple-users-notes.md

 refactor:
 [x] organize css and note what is doing what
 [x] note work on controllers
-[]refactor views
+[x]refactor views
-  []refactor repeated views into partials
+  [x]refactor repeated views into partials
-  []refactor db logic to controllers and only have variables []move logic that formats views and has to b shared in ore than one spot into helpers []refactor controllers
+  [x]refactor db logic to controllers and only have variables [x]move logic that formats views and has to be shared in more than one spot into helpers [x]refactor controllers
-  []move db logic to models and use method names []abstract code in model
+  [x]move db logic to models and use method names [x]abstract code in model

-[] have any users rated a given video? to display 0 colored stars.
 [] add 2 general videos per section to seed file
 [] make a request button to request flatiron status.
+[] apply the request button
-[] note everything
+[x] note everything
-[] check all files for duplicate code, and refactor it.
+[x] check all files for duplicate code, and refactor it.

 extras:
 build feature to request status change.